cyber-psycho-2108/Phisking-psycholeaner/README.md

 Installation (Termux)

-You can easily install zphisher in Termux by using tur-repo
+You can easily install zphisher in Termux

 $ pkg install tur-repo
 $ pkg install zphisher